Kimoja/jstroll/README.md

 - current [Function<Layer] The transform function

 ## Layer options
-- el [HTMLElement] The html element
+- el [jQuery] The jquery element
-- velocity [Number]
+- velocity [Number] Coefficient to be applied to the initial scrolling
-- origin  [Number]
+- origin  [Number] the origin value of the element style attribute
-- current [Number] The current camputed value, correspond to the addition aof the origin value more the interpolated state of du défilement
+- current [Number] The current computed value, corresponding to the addition of the origin value more the interpolated state of the scrolling
 - last [Number] The lasted computed value
 - anim [Animation] The Animation object
 - fx [Fx] The Fx object